vinceho/civ2patch/README.md

 These fields should not be changed.
 Refer to the source code to see what they do.

 * `MessageStatusInterval` The time interval in milliseconds at which the Windows message queue status is queried.
-* `MessageWaitTimeout` The time interval in milliseconds at which the Windows message queue status is queried.
+* `MessageWaitTimeout` The time to wait for user inputs when the application idles.
 * `CombatAnimationFrameLength` Reduce this number to speed up combat animation.

 ### Music